Dcatna/CARLA-MARL-Benchmark/README.md

 1. Run the `make launch` command at the root of CARLA to start the server.
 2. Navigate to the custom maps folder and double-click the `nb_intersection` map to load it.
+3. You can download the nb_intersection from the tes branch

 ## **Install and Run**
 1. Pull the code from the `simple` branch (the main branch of this repo, other branches are for testing).